groupvine/gv-doc/3-send/4-sendSettings.md

 <span class="sub g4s">
 Theme colors and logo can be chosen for your account and sub-groups to give each group their own unique feel.
-Shades of the theme’s primary color are used for the group’s **Email Feed** page and the account’s **Subscribe** page.
+Shades of the theme's primary color are used for the group's **Email Feed** page and the account's **Subscribe** page.

 Also if you are using an email template with a header, then the header will use your primary color, and in the editor Titles and Subsections will use the primary color and sections will use the secondary color.

-If sub-group colors are not set, then their colors will default to the account’s theme colors.
+If sub-group colors are not set, then their colors will default to the account's theme colors.

-Each group can upload a logo which will appear on the group’s **Email Feed**, **Subscription** page and in templates that include the logo.
+Each group can upload a logo which will appear on the group's **Email Feed**, **Subscription** page and in templates that include the logo.
 </span> <!-- sub g4s -->

 <span class="free">
 Theme colors and logo can be chosen for your account to give it its own unique feel.
-Shades of the theme’s primary color are used for the **Email Feed** page and **Subscribe** page.
+Shades of the theme's primary color are used for the **Email Feed** page and **Subscribe** page.

 Also if you are using an email template with a header, then the